 - O2 coverage map

 4G is a newer mobile broadband technology than 3G.
 Like its predecessor, 4G is delivered through the mobile phone network and requires a 4G dongle or MiFi unit.
-However, 4G delivers average connections up five times faster than 3G, so is a much more viable alternative to fixed line broadband.
+However, 4G delivers much faster connections than 3G, with speeds of up 80Mbps available with EE's 4G service.
+That means it's a much more viable alternative to fixed line broadband.

-However, availability of 4G is currently restricted to major towns and cities.
+However, 4G is available much less widely than 3G, even though EE, Three, O2 and Vodafone now all offer 4G services.
 4G is also significantly more expensive than 3G and typically offers less generous usage limits.

-Although only available in certain areas, it is blisteringly quick (speeds of up to 120Mbps in locations where Virgin Media has completed its infrastructure upgrade) and incredibly reliable.
+Although only available in certain areas, it is blisteringly quick (speeds of up to 300Mbps are available in certain areas served by BT's Infinity fibre service) and incredibly reliable.
 Data allowances are BIG, in most cases unlimited, and there are some superb package deals on TV and calls.